IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 Additional Information object MUST be made available to all hosts receiving the RA by the network operator.
-In particular, when a captive portal is present, hosts MUST still be allowed to perform DNS, PKI and HTTP over TLS operations related to the retrieval of the object, even before logging into the captive portal.
+In particular, when a captive portal is present, hosts MUST still be allowed to perform DNS, certficate validation, and HTTP over TLS operations related to the retrieval of the object, even before logging into the captive portal.

 Routers SHOULD increment the PVD Option Sequence Number by one whenever a new PvD Additional Information object is available and should be retrieved by hosts.
-If the value exceeds what can be stored in the Sequence Number field, it SHOULD wrap back to zero.
+If the value exceeds what can be stored in the Sequence Number field, it MUST wrap back to zero.

-The server providing the JSON files SHOULD also check whether the client address is part of the prefixes listed into the additional information and SHOULD return a 403 response code if there is no match.
+The server providing the JSON files SHOULD also check whether the client address is contained by the prefixes listed in the additional information, and SHOULD return a 403 response code if there is no match.

 ## PvD Additional Information Format {#aiformat}